Ryan-yang125/ChatLLM-Web/README.md

 - 🤖 Everything runs inside the browser with **no server support** and is **accelerated with WebGPU**.

+- ⚙️ Model runs in a web worker, ensuring that it doesn't block the user interface and providing a seamless experience.

+- 🚀 Easy to deploy for free with one-click on Vercel in under 1 minute, then you get your own ChatLLM Web.

 - 💾 Model caching is supported, so you only need to download the model once.

-- 🚀 Easy to deploy for free with one-click on Vercel in under 1 minute, then you get your own ChatLLM Web.

 - 💬 Multi-conversation chat, with all data stored locally in the browser for privacy.